 If we seek stockholder approval of our initial business combination and we do not conduct redemptions in connection with our initial business combination pursuant to the tender offer rules, our second amended and restated certificate of incorporation provides that a public stockholder, together with any affiliate of such stockholder or any other person with whom such stockholder is acting in concert or as a "group" (as defined under Section 13 of the Exchange Act), will be restricted from redeeming its shares with respect to Excess Shares, without our prior consent.
 However, we would not be restricting our stockholders' ability to vote all of their shares (including Excess Shares) for or against our initial business combination.
-Our stockholders' inability to redeem the Excess Shares will reduce their influence over our ability to complete our initial business combination, and such stockholders could suffer a material loss in their investment if they sell such Excess Shares on the open market.
+Our stockholders could suffer a material loss in their investment if they sell such Excess Shares on the open market.
 Additionally, such stockholders will not receive redemption distributions with respect to the Excess Shares if we complete our initial business combination.
 And, as a result, such stockholders will continue to hold that number of shares exceeding 15% and, in order to dispose such shares would be required to sell their shares in open market transactions, potentially at a loss.